How to update a dapp chain

 </run>

-In this example, after 20 blocks the chain will change app module to
+In this example, after 20 blocks, the chain changes app module to

 v0_0_2